oscaruiz/angular-fire-chat/README.md

 ## NOTES

-You can see here that the project is finished and working locally:
+The project is finished and working locally.
+There is a version deployed on firebase that can be tested --> [here.](https://angular-chat-2fed4.web.app/)

 ![image](https://user-images.githubusercontent.com/8970177/186748374-938370db-d5ff-404b-885c-4c7e355d4534.png)